on-device-ai/McuML/README.md

 How to run:

 * Click or execute "McuML.bat".
 If the environment has not been installed, it will be install and setup automatically.
-Also, you will be required to select the TensorFlow 2.0 version (CPU or GPU) during the installation process.
-Please choose according to your computer configuration.
+Also, you will be required to select the TensorFlow 2.0 version (CPU or GPU) during the installation process.Please choose according to your computer configuration.
 * If you want to change McuML to another directory, please execute first "McuML.bat uninstall" to remove the environment.

 ![201126](https://user-images.githubusercontent.com/44540872/100257680-28feb580-2f81-11eb-8044-dc81a5620948.png)